supersabbath/gendir/README.md

 gendir
 ======

-Script to generate a dictionary from a text file or stdinput. it could be  use to joint two different list of words. each word will be unique on the ouput list:
+A Script to generate a dictionary of words from a text file or stdin.
+It also could be used to joint two different lists of words in different files.
+In output file each word will be unique:

 Usage:
   gendir.sh [-h | -v] outputfile inputfile ...

 example:
 ```
-user$ ./gendir output_file.txt inputfile.txt anotherinput.html anytextfile
+./gendir output_file.txt inputfile.txt anotherinput.html anytextfile
 ```

 You can also use it to joint words from the stdinput: i.e.:
 ```
-user$ bash gendir.sh  outputfile
+bash gendir.sh  outputfile

- type some text it
+ type one text it
- more text to add
+ more text to at
 ```
-And the result in out.txt:
+ result in out.txt:
 ```
-add
+at
 it
 more
-some
+one
 text
 to
 type